nightscout/nightscout.github.io/docs/uploader/uploaders.md

 In order to get data from the Eversense CGM system, you will need to use the [ESEL](https://github.com/BernhardRo/Esel/blob/master/apk/debug/app-debug.apk) app running on an Android phone with the [modified](https://cr4ck3d3v3r53n53.club/) vendor app.

 <img src="./img/Upload06.png"  width="500px"/>

+You can also use [Juggluco](https://www.juggluco.nl/Juggluco/index.html) or xDrip+ in Companion App mode.

 ## Diasend